-I started this long search because I could not accept the idea that I would never be able to understand quantum mechanics the way I would like to understand it.
+I started this search for some truth long time ago because I could not accept the idea that I would never be able to understand quantum mechanics the way I would like to understand it.
 Of course, I did not expect things to be intuitive right from the start.
-Let me give you an example here.
+Let me give you another example here.
 I must assume you understand the basics of relativity theory.
 If you are reading a book on quantum mechanics, you should-and if you do, you will agree relativity theory is not intuitive: relativistic mass, time dilation and length contraction are not what we observe in our daily lives, and the idea that simultaneous events may not appear as simultaneous to another observer isn't very intuitive either.
 However, once we accept a signal cannot travel faster than the speed of light, we can derive what must be true, and the more we play with the formulas, the more we sort of get an inkling of what the likes of Einstein and Minkowski must have imagined when they talked about relativistic spacetime to whatever audience they were talking to, and some kind of understanding of spacetime in terms of geometry and the physicality of the situation does follow in the end.
-In fact, I will even manage to offer you an intuitive understanding of the mysterious $E = mc^2$ formula!